 What are the different ways to respond to risks?

-In general terms, some of the types of possible responses to risk include:
+Some of the types of responses to risk include:

 - Acceptance or tolerance

 - Avoidance or elimination